• Skip to primary navigation

 What are the French Capitals of Gingerbread?

-Pain d’épices is particularly famous in the three French towns of Reims, Dijon (see more in my article), and Gertwiller in Alsace.
+Pain d'épices is particularly famous in the three French towns of Reims, Dijon (see more in my article), and Gertwiller in Alsace (see also my food guide to Strasbourg).

 loaf of glossy gingerbread topped with candied ginger with a decorated gingerbread man

-• Just heat together the honey, water, sugar and spices together in a saucepan.
+• Heat together the honey, water, sugar and spices together gently in a saucepan.
 Once all dissolved, melt in the butter.

-• Meanwhile, sift the rye flour together in a bowl with the bicarbonate of soda, salt and ground spices.
+• Meanwhile, sift the rye flour together in a bowl with the baking powder, salt and ground spices.

 step by step heating honey, water, sugar and spices and mixing with flour and baking soda to make a gingerbread loaf